 This needs-based divorce approach tends to work best when the divorcing parents can work well enough with each other to help their child have the best path throughout his or her life.
 If the other parent is not on board with working together, that places you in the highest risk category.
 You will likely have to endure a fairly nasty divorce while simultaneously working and caring for your special needs child.

 This is where you need an experienced divorce attorney who routinely represents parents whose children have special needs.
 These are time-intensive, emotional divorces that can have very bad outcomes.
 They tend to get a lot of attention from the Courts, with custody evaluations, mental health evaluations, and more.
 The Courts tend to handle these cases poorly, because they cannot and do not know your life.
 All the Court can do is rule on the issue before it.

 An experienced divorce attorney who understands the special needs divorce often has access to great resources which can help to protect their client while working towards the best outcome for the child.

 At SIEGELLAW, our representation is backed by more than 20 years of experience.
 We know that our clients come to us during times of real need, and we offer comprehensive solutions to the most challenging family law matters.
-Call us at 410-792-2300 or fill out the form on this page to request additional information.
+Call us at (410) 792-2300 or request a consultation online.